 In one example of archived records cited at the meeting, Dr. Cutler noted that one of the mentally ill women he had infected with syphilis appeared to be dying.
 Still, the woman remained a study subject and was further infected with STDs before she developed grueling side effects and died.

-"They thought, 'we're in a war against disease and in war soldiers die'...
-Those who are on the cutting edge of the science are the ones that can easily fall," said Wellesley College professor Susan Reverby, whose research uncovered the records of the Guatemalan experiment.
+"They thought 'we're in a war against disease and in war soldiers die'," said Wellesley College professor Susan Reverby, who uncovered the records of the Guatemalan experiment.

 "It's too easy to say, 'Oh, we'd never do anything like that," she told Reuters.
 "We really need to think about what we're doing now that's going to look horrible in 20 years."

 Reverby uncovered the Guatemala archives after years of research into a medical study in Tuskegee, Alabama where hundreds of black American men were deliberately left untreated for syphilis.
 The experiment lasted 40 years until 1972.